DAOmasons/RuleBook/misc/about.md

 ## Conclusion

-Grant Ships stands as a beacon of innovation in decentralized grant allocation.
-It's not just a platform but a movement towards a more equitable, participatory, and effective model of community-driven funding.
+Grant Ships stands for a transparent, participatory and decentralized grant allocation.